sambouiss/coinbase-rl/README.md

 # coinbase-rl
 A reinforcement learning framework for market making on Coinbase.
 The framework is something I came up with to turn the market information into an RL enviroment.

-The Agent is implement using D3PG and SWA.
+The Agent is implemented using D3PG and SWA.

 Currently WIP to do:
   - add tests for classes